Make an Interactive Poster Using Touchless Sensing

-Use the Touch Board and Printed Sensors to create a touch-sensitive poster that plays custom sounds
+Use the Touch Board and Printed Sensors to create a proximity sensing poster that plays custom sounds

 With this interactive poster, Printed Sensors and a Touch Board are placed at the back of the poster.
 On the front, you can attach interactive points, for example, images or drawings.
 When you touch the interactive points, it triggers the Touch Board via proximity or touchless sensing and the Touch Board plays a track of your choice, which can be a sound or a recording.
 You can use this poster to hold a more interactive presentation and give the user more information or data.